-This latest offering in the AIM WA/Lifeline WA Mental Wealth Series provides practical skills and knowledge for your frontline supervisors to respond appropriately to a staff member who is suffering a mental illness - in the best interest of both the employee and the organisation.
+The AIM WA/Lifeline WA Mental Wealth Series provides practical skills and knowledge for your frontline supervisors to respond appropriately to a staff member who is suffering a mental illness – in the best interests of both the employee and the organisation.

 Session 1 – Responding to Mental Illness in the Workplace